Michael Peiffer is hugging a 240 year old Sycamore tree probably planted around 1773 by settler William Black.

 The preserve is open to the general public and available for educational purposes, special events,

 civic meetings, weddings and the like.
-Coming in 2023 is a dedicated mountain bike trail in cooperation with Medard's House and West Shore Composite Mountain Bike Team.
+OPEN in SUMMER 2024, is a dedicated mountain bike trail in cooperation with THE LINK and West Shore Composite Mountain Bike Team.

 NO DOGS ALLOWED!